-- c.
-SCHC deliberations and voting shall take place in closed sessions.
+- viii.
+Appeals of sanctions for misconduct in research. - c.
+The SCHC may only grant an appeal of a sanction for research misconduct imposed in accordance with Policy 7-001 if the sanction resulted from a process that had procedural defects that resulted in the denial of fairness or due process or the sanction is arbitrary and capricious.SCHC deliberations and voting shall take place in closed sessions.
 Upon request of any member of the SCHC, votes shall be taken by secret written ballot.
 A three-fifths majority of members present at the hearing, including the chairperson, shall be required for any decision. - d.
 The SCHC shall prepare a report stating its determinations and recommendations with reference to the applicable standard of review.
 It shall state its rationale for its determinations and recommendations.
-The report shall be provided to the parties, the President of the University and the cognizant academic administrator within 21 days of the hearing.
+The report shall be provided to the parties, the President of the University and the cognizant academic administrator within 21 days of the hearing. - e.

-e.
 Any of the parties may respond to the report within 5 business days of its receipt.
-The responses shall be sent to the President with copies to the SCHC, the other parties, and the cognizant academic administrator(s).

-E. Final Decision by President.
+The responses shall be sent to the President with copies to the SCHC, the other parties, and the cognizant academic administrator(s). - E. Final Decision by President.

 - 1. The President shall consider the Committee's findings and recommendations.
 The President may solicit whatever counsel and advice the president deems appropriate to assist in arriving at a final determination.
 The president may not consider evidence outside the record unless the nature of that information is fairly communicated to the parties and a reasonable opportunity to respond is given to the parties.
 The president shall take one of the following actions: - a.
 Accept the findings and recommendations of the SCHC; - b.
 Return the report to the SCHC, requesting that it clarify specific matters, materials, and issues, and forward to the President a second report of its recommendations relating to the specific matters referred by the President for further explanation; or - c.
 Reject all or parts of the Committee's findings and recommendations, stating reasons for doing so and for imposing a greater or lesser sanction than recommended by the SCHC. - 2.
 Written notification of the President's decision and the basis for that decision, if it differs from the SCHC 's recommendation, shall be communicated to all parties, the department chairperson, the academic dean, the cognizant senior vice president, and the chairperson of the SCHC panel. - 3.
-The decision of the President is final. - F. Records of Complaints and Reporting by SCHC.

-- Copies of the recordings of hearings as well as the complete file of the hearings shall be kept in the Office of the Senate. - A faculty member has the right upon request to examine University records maintained or retrievable under his/her name or identifying numbers relating to proceedings before the SCHC to the extent not prohibited by University Regulations or law. - 3.
-Access to records of hearings shall be governed by applicable law. - 4.
-Each SCHC panel that hears a case will provide a brief account of the issue(s) involved and the decision, appropriately worded or modified to protect any necessary confidentiality, to the Office of the Academic Senate.
+The decision of the President is final. - F. Records of Complaints and Reporting by SCHC. - 1.
+Copies of the recordings of hearings as well as the complete file of the hearings shall be kept in the Office of the Senate. - A faculty member has the right upon request to examine University records maintained or retrievable under their name or identifying numbers relating to proceedings before the SCHC to the extent not prohibited by University Regulations or law. - 3.
+Access to records of hearings shall be governed by applicable law.

+4. Each SCHC panel that hears a case will provide a brief account of the issue(s) involved and the decision, appropriately worded or modified to protect any necessary confidentiality, to the Office of the Academic Senate.
 Pursuant to its duty to report, the SCHC may make a confidential report to the Academic Senate Executive Committee regarding a serious concern about the systemic operation of a program, department or college and request that the Executive Committee relay that concern to the cognizant senior vice president.